-It was during the second year of World War II that the Allies invaded Syria and Lebanon that were under the Ottoman occupation since 1516.
+It was during the second year of World War II that the Allies invaded Syria and Lebanon that had been under Vichy French rule.

 After taking Lebanon, the Allies wanted to extend their transportation system, which began in Egypt and passed through Palestine, to their new bases in the Levant.